bfansports/CloudProcessingEngine-Client-SDK-PHP/README.md

-CloudTranscodeComSDK
+CloudTranscode-PHP-SDK
 ====================

-SDK to communicate with the CloudTranscode stack.
-Provides interface with AWS SQS.
+PHP SDK that can be used in your project to communicate with the CloudTranscode stack.

+It provides the interfaces you need to submit new jobs to the stack and listen to updates from the stack.

 # Documentation